|What is it?

 - A total of $34,500 is available annually through 23 or more grants.

-- There are two rounds of funding, with a total of
+- There are two rounds of funding per year.

 - Deadlines are in May and December only.